Freiburg im Breisgau: Christianity

+Judaism

 Jews are said to have lived in the city before 1230, but it was only after 1230 that they supposedly founded an official community in the Webergasse (a small street within the town center).
 The counts of Freiburg bought the lucrative Schutzjude, which means that all personal information on Jews living in Freiburg was directly sent to Konrad II and his co-reigning son Friedrich.
 The two issued a comprising letter promising safety and liberty to all local Jews on 12 October 1338.
 It lost all value shortly after, however, on 1 January 1349.
 Although the plague had not yet broken out in the city, Jews were accused of having spread it and taken into custody.
 All Jews except pregnant women were burned alive on 31 January 1349.
 The remaining children were forced to be baptised.
 This pogrom left Jews very hesitant to resettle in the city.
 In 1401, the city council decreed a regulation banning all Jews from Freiburg (orig.
 Middle High German dialect: "daz dekein Jude ze Friburg niemmerme sin sol".
 This was officially reaffirmed by King Sigismund with a ban for life (orig.
 German: “Ewige Vertreibung”) in 1424.
 Not until 1809 were Jews again allowed permanent residence within the city.
 They subsequently founded a Jewish community in 1836.

 At the Kristallnacht in 1938, the synagogue, built in 1870, was set afire.
 Numerous shops and apartments of Jewish citizens of Freiburg were devastated and plundered by National Socialists without the intervention of police or fire department.
 Male, wealthy, Jewish citizens were kidnapped and taken to concentration camps (in Buchenwald and Dachau) where they were subjected to forced labor or executed and their money and property stolen.

 On 22 October 1940, the remaining Jews of Baden and Pfalz were deported to Camp de Gurs in southern France.
 One among many collecting points was Annaplatz.
 So-called 'Stolpersteine', tiles with names and dates on them, commemorate the victims of the prosecution of Jews during the Nazi-Era in the city's cobble.
 Journalist Käthe Vordtriede of the Volkswacht even received two Stolpersteine to commemorate her life.
 The first one was inserted into the ground in front of the Vordtriede-Haus Freiburg in 2006 and the second one in front of the Basler Hof, the regional authorities, in spring 2013.
 This was also the seat of the Gestapo until 1941, where unrelenting people were cruelly interrogated, held prisoner or deported.
 The only solutions were flight or emigration.
 The Vordtriede family managed to escape in time.